 Just as in the 20th and 21st centuries our industries and economies are fueled by natural gas and the hydrocarbons of petroleum mineral oil, the 18th and 19th centuries were greased, oiled and illuminated by the organic blubber and oil of elephant seals, whales, walruses and penguins.
 Fur seals were targeted their warm and resilient coats, while the bones, ambergris and teeth of whales were transformed into fashionable necessities.

-The oils and other products derived from the sealing and whaling trades were in such high demand in Europe, America and colonial settlements that they became one of the most lucrative and high risk trades of the 19th century, especially in the southern colonies of Australia and New Zealand.
+The oils and other products derived from the sealing and whaling trades were in such high demand in Europe, America and colonial settlements they became one of the most lucrative and high risk trades of the 19th century, especially in the southern colonies of Australia and New Zealand.
 In the first 30 years of European settlement in Australia, large shipping companies from England and America were quick to purchase ships and crews out of Sydney to take advantage of the rich sealing and whaling opportunities of the Southern Ocean.

 Macquarie Island was first documented by Fredrick Hasselbourgh, Captain of the Perseverance, in 1810.
 His ship was a sealing brig owned by the shipping giant Campbell & Co., based in Sydney, and on this journey he was charged with looking for new sealing grounds to exploit south of New Zealand.
 He returned to Sydney in August 1810 and reported to his employer of finding an uninhabited island in the high southern latitudes supporting a huge population of fur seals, elephant seals and penguins.
 Although this discovery wasn’t made public, news got around fast in shipping circles and by the middle of October that year six ships had set out to take advantage of this new source of furs and oil (McNab 1907 p.118).
-The Perseverance was the first to report the existence of the island, but was not the first ship to reach Macquarie Island.
+The Perseverance was the first to report the existence of the island, but was not the first ship to reach it.
 Hasselbourgh left a sealing gang on the island and when he returned to collect them and their harvest, they reported finding the remains of a wooden ‘ancient ship’.
 The wreckage was salvaged and used for firewood by sealing gangs before it could be properly documented, so the origins of this first landing at Macquarie Island will never be known.
-Unlike some of the New Zealand Subantarctic islands Macquarie Island has no known history of Indigenous occupation, but was one of the earliest sites of European occupation in Australia’s territories.
+Unlike some of the New Zealand Subantarctic islands Macquarie Island has no known history of pre-colonial occupation, but was one of the earliest sites of European occupation in Australia’s territories.
 In 1825 Tasmania took responsibility for the island from New South Wales, however while Sydney, Hobart and the other settlements in Australia at that time were administered by governments, the initial occupation of Macquarie Island was a purely commercial enterprise.

 The flotilla of commerce to tear out of Sydney in October 1810 was just the beginning of the island’s exploitation.
 The next 10 years saw Macquarie Island so heavily plundered the fur seal population was wiped out by 1820.
 Although fur seals began to re-populate the island in the 20th century, there was no record made of which species of seal were found on the island when it was first discovered.
 It is still unknown if the fur seal population on the island in 1810 was a now extinct species, or the species that have since re-populated the island.